UNSW-Robotics-and-Mechatronics-Society/RAMSoc-Ottobots/README.md

 # 7. Conclusion
 There is a lot of information online about otto, if you want to upgrade it check out [OttoDIY](https://www.ottodiy.com/academy) for more!

-I hope you found this tutorial useful, please reach out (_akhilgovan@gmail.com_) if you have any issues you need help with!
+I hope you found this tutorial useful, please reach out (workshops@ramsocunsw.org) if you have any issues you need help with!